Geothermal power: History and development

 Geothermal electric stations have until recently been built exclusively where high-temperature geothermal resources are available near the surface.
 The development of binary cycle power plants and improvements in drilling and extraction technology may enable enhanced geothermal systems over a much greater geographical range.
 Demonstration projects are operational in Landau-Pfalz, Germany, and Soultz-sous-Forêts, France, while an earlier effort in Basel, Switzerland was shut down after it triggered earthquakes.
 Other demonstration projects are under construction in Australia, the United Kingdom, and the United States of America.

-The thermal efficiency of geothermal electric stations is low, around 7–10%, because geothermal fluids are at a low temperature compared with steam from boilers.
+The thermal efficiency of geothermal electric stations is low, around 7 to 10%, because geothermal fluids are at a low temperature compared with steam from boilers.
 By the laws of thermodynamics this low temperature limits the efficiency of heat engines in extracting useful energy during the generation of electricity.
 Exhaust heat is wasted, unless it can be used directly and locally, for example in greenhouses, timber mills, and district heating.
 The efficiency of the system does not affect operational costs as it would for a coal or other fossil fuel plant, but it does factor into the viability of the station.
 In order to produce more energy than the pumps consume, electricity generation requires high-temperature geothermal fields and specialized heat cycles.
 Because geothermal power does not rely on variable sources of energy, unlike, for example, wind or solar, its capacity factor can be quite large – up to 96% has been demonstrated.
 However the global average capacity factor was 74.5% in 2008, according to the IPCC.